The Ending Of Final Destination 5 Finally Explained

 Horror movies are filled with all kinds of monsters.
 From swamp things to werewolves to apparitions, there's no shortage of things that go bump in the night.
 But one film series has made an antagonist out of the scariest boogeyman of them all — the very concept of death itself.

-For many, the hallmark of the franchise came with the 2011 installment "Final Destination 5."
-It had some of the bloodiest deaths seen in the film series, and while it's still up in the air whether we'll get "Final Destination 6," this one serves as a worthwhile finale.
-So, where exactly did the movie leave us?
-Here's all you need to understand about the ending of "Final Destination 5."
+For a long time, the peak of the franchise came with the 2011 installment, "Final Destination 5."
+It had some of the bloodiest deaths seen in the film series, and until 2025, served as a worthwhile finale that tied the entie saga together.
+Here's what you need to understand about the ending of "Final Destination 5" — and why it provided the key to continue the series 14 years later.

 Final Destination 5 ends where the first film began

-After going through an immeasurable amount of blood and death, everything seems to be looking up for Sam (Nicholas D'Agosto) and Molly (Emma Bell).
-After having their relationship go through some serious back-and-forth throughout the movie, Sam decides it's finally time for them to travel to Paris for that cooking apprenticeship he so desperately wanted.
-Sadly, it doesn't seem like Paris is in the cards.
+After experiencing an immeasurable amount of blood and death in "Final Destination 5," everything seems to be looking up for Sam (Nicholas D'Agosto) and Molly (Emma Bell).
+With their relationship going through some serious back-and-forth throughout the movie, Sam decides it's finally time for them to travel to Paris for that cooking apprenticeship he so desperately wants.
+But sadly, it doesn't seem like Paris is in the cards.

-When the two board a plane, they see a couple argue at the front.
+As the two board their flight, they see a couple arguing at the front.
 Fans of the franchise will undoubtedly recognize them as Alex Browning (Devon Sawa) and Carter Horton (Kerr Smith) from the original "Final Destination."
-In that film, Alex was the one with the premonition, who foresaw that the plane would explode mid-air.
+In that film, Alex has the premonition that the plane will explode in mid-air.
 Sam and Molly aren't lucky this time around, as they remain on the plane when it takes off.
-Of course, Sam doesn't realize what's happening until it's too late, and the two doomed lovers try to survive to no avail one last time as the plane goes down.
+Of course, Sam doesn't realize what's happening until it's too late, and the two doomed lovers try to survive — to no avail — one last time as the plane goes down.